presspack/framework/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/presspack/framework.svg?style=flat-square)](https://packagist.org/packages/presspack/framework)

-This is a work in progress, keep that in mind.
+This is a work in progress, use at your own risk.
+Be advised that you will be flying blind as documentation is not yet available.

 ## Installation